 You would think that with all the times they have written about PayPerPost they would have a double listing… they don’t.

-Now if Michael Arrington was a member of Stompernet, he or his web developers would know how to get double listings at the top of the search engines.
+Now if Michael Arrington were a member of Stompernet, he or his web developers would know how to get double listings at the top of the search engines.

-Currently his team have managed to get a single listing for Facebook… with Crunchbase… just below a 2 year old post from Mashable.
+Currently, his team have managed to get a single listing on Facebook… with CrunchBase… just below a 2-year-old post from Mashable.

-Fresh search engine results isn’t just a job for Google to handle, site owners who know what they are doing can heavily influence them too.
+Fresh search engine results aren’t just a job for Google to handle, site owners who know what they are doing can heavily influence them too.

-There are plugins which can probably do enough interlinking to make a difference, and keep the search listings current, and help these top blogs remain looking fresh in the SERPs, or it can be done manually.
+There are plugins which can probably do enough interlinking to make a difference, and keep the search listings current, and help these top blogs remain to look fresh in the SERPs, or it can be done manually.